slobzheninov/Glyphs-Scripts/README.md

 ### Dark Mode
 Toggles dark mode on and off.

+### Toggle Italic
+Toggles between upright and italic masters in current tab.
+Expects that italic and upright masters have the same axes values, except for different 'ital' or 'slnt'.

 ### Demo Instance Generator
 Generates instances with limited character set (customizable) from active instances.
 Adds “Demo” suffix, removes features and OT classes depending on the character set.